FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/deploy_max_by_buildchain.md

 ### 2.1 Installation Dependencies

-Deployment tool 'BcosBuilder' depends on 'python3, curl, docker, docker-compose ', depending on the operating system you are using, use the following command to install the dependency。
+The deployment tool 'BcosBuilder' depends on 'python3, curl, docker, docker-compose'.
+Depending on the operating system you are using, use the following command to install the dependency。

 **Install Ubuntu Dependencies(Version not less than Ubuntu18.04)**